 At our company, we're committed to serving those who've served, providing preferential consideration in hiring veterans and having established the Continuum Veteran's Foundation (CVF) to empower veterans with distinction through financial support to organizations like Hire Heroes USA.
-We're encouraged to give back to local veterans organizations, and last spring our Boston office volunteered at the New England Center for Homeless Veterans.
-Aligning our involvement with our PR team at BroadPR helped us reach more people and organizations with the same veterans-oriented focus, helping us spread our message.

 5. Position Yourself as an Expert

 Be willing to talk to media about issues in your field even when you don’t have an agenda to push.
 Those same conversations can then be repurposed into blog posts that you can promote on social media, as described in the third step above.
 Make public appearances regardless of event size just so you can build a reputation as being someone of interest in your industry.
 The local component of this is huge and a great way for you to become more well-known in your community!

 6. Have a Crisis Communication Plan in Place